Umid995/Bikeshare_project/README.md

 • The most common birth year amongst users (if available)

 Finally, the user is prompted with the choice of restarting the program or not.
+# Requirements
+python 3.6 or above
+pandas, numpy and time
+# DATA
+The DATA zip folder containes all data

+chicago.csv file is the dataset containing all bikeshare information for the city of Chicago.

+new_york_city.csv file is dataset containing all bikeshare information for the city of New York.

+washington.csv file is dataset containing all bikeshare information for the city of Washington  Note: This file not include the 'Gender' or 'Birth Year' data.